JordanWang-1998/python-workshop/final/final_project.md

 * Fetching results page-by-page can be slow.
 Have an option to leverage multi-threading to speed it up?
 * A suitable output format would be pandas DataFrame.
 For a large amount of data, returning a generator is also a good idea.
 Think about how to make your API more versatile and powerful.
+* Learn to use Github properly.
+Since this is a much larger project than your previous homework, you may want to develop this project iteratively.
+Make some progress and push the changes to remote frequently.
+Develop the habit of leveraging version control system to gain productivity.
 * At the end of the day, it is your own project and you decide how it should be designed and used.
 So try to make it as perfect as possible!